nupurdkulkarni/Weather_Info_Aggregator/README.md

 ### 1. Concurrent Data Fetching (`get_city_weather`)

-- A `browser-use` Agent is assigned a strict task:
+- A `browser-use` Agent is assigned a task:
-  **Search for the weather of a specific city and return the result ONLY in a JSON format.**
+  **Search for the weather of a specific city and return the weather information ONLY in a JSON format.**

 - `asyncio.gather` launches all city requests **in parallel**, drastically improving speed.